Frank Steunenberg: Governor

 With labor union support, in 1896 Steunenberg was nominated as both the Democratic and Populist candidate for governor.
-He won the November election at age 35 (the youngest in the states history) and became the first non-Republican elected to that office and was re-elected to a second two-year term in 1898.
+He won the November election at age 35 (the youngest in the state's history) and became the first non-Republican elected to that office and was re-elected to a second two-year term in 1898.
 (Note: Four-year terms for the Governor of Idaho began with the 1946 election.)
 Steunenberg served during a period of considerable labor unrest, particularly in the mining industry in northern Idaho.
 As a result, many corporations, fearing that Steunenberg's government would not support them if there was a strike, increased their wages for workers.

 The Bunker Hill Mining Company, however, hired only non-union labor and kept wages lower than unionized mines in the area.
 In April 1899, members of the Western Federation of Miners destroyed the company's mill at Wardner in the Silver Valley.
 In response, Steunenberg declared martial law and because the national guard was deployed to the Philippines due to the Spanish–American War of the preceding year, Steunenberg asked President William McKinley to send federal troops to quell the unrest.
 This action was seen as a betrayal by Steunenberg's union supporters.
 Martial law remained in place through the end of his term, and Steunenberg did not seek a third term in 1900.